 (note: if you are not using rolling pin – you can flatten the dough directly on the parchment paper)

-Brush lil oil on the top of the flatten disc.
+Brush lil oil on the top of the flattened disc.

 Bake the Maddur vadas for 21-22 minutes or until the edges start to brown.

-Flip the vadas at 15 mins mark in the timer and continue to bake.
+Flip the vadas at 15 mins mark in the timer and continue to bake for the reming time.
+Transfer to a cooling rack and store in air tight container after completely cooled.

 Enjoy the vada as a snack or as a handy breakfast with tea.